saezlab/dorothea/README.md

   We showed that DoRothEA can be applied to scRNA-seq data, as described in [Holland et al., 2020](https://doi.org/10.1186/s13059-020-1949-z)

+3. **Extension to other databases**
+  We have released a new literature based GRN with increased coverage and better performance at identifying perturbed TFs, called [CollecTRI](https://github.com/saezlab/CollecTRI).
+  We encourage users to use CollecTRI instead of DoRothEA.
+Vignettes on how to obtain activities are available at the [decoupleR package](https://saezlab.github.io/decoupleR/).

 ## License
 DoRothEA is intended only for academic use as in contains resources whose licenses don't permit commercial use.
 However, we developed a non-academic